Bamm-Bamm Lamken 1996-2012

 Once he grew more comfortable with company, he really took to having familiar people around.
 His face was utterly free of guile and full of adoration, the very opposite of the aloof feline stereotype, with large pleading eyes.
 He even put up with his human cousins — small as they were compared to us adults, I suspect they were all the scarier to Pebbles and Bamm-Bamm given their own tentative mix of excitement and fear.

 He was also unlike most cats in that he loved playing in water.
 We found early on that he not only splashed most of the water out of his bowl before he drank it but that he'd often tip his bowl over when doing so.
 In addition to investing in sturdier water bowls, we took to leaving the tub faucet dripping slightly.
 Pebbles liked to balance on the lip of the tub and lick from the mouth of the faucet; Bamm-Bamm, on the other hand, would just stand there lapping up the trickling water that landed in the tub itself, as new drops kept hitting his head and streaming down his face, happy as a pig in slop.
-He developed a fungus on his head that required a medicated cream and he was not pleased that playing in the tub became just an occasional treat.
+He developed a fungus on his head that required a medicated cream and he was not pleased that playing in the tub became merely an occasional treat.

-Other endearingly weird habits of his included tearing off and chewing — but thank-fully not actually ingesting — newspaper (plus other newsprint items, which meant that old comic books laying around were endangered), sticking his face directly in front of fans and air-conditioning units, and conversely burrowing under the bedcovers no matter how warm it was.
+Other endearingly weird habits of his included tearing off and chewing — but not actually ingesting, thankfully — newspaper (plus other newsprint items, which meant that old comic books laying around were endangered), sticking his face directly in front of fans and air-conditioning units, and conversely burrowing under the bedcovers no matter how warm it was.
 Sometimes Pebbles would jump onto the bed, clueless that her brother was one of the lumps under the rumpled blanket, and walk right over him on her way to my lap.

 The last night of his life he snuggled up close to me, nuzzling his face into my armpit rather than settling in down next to my leg, which he had never done before.

 I'm not a superstitious person but I can't help feeling like I jinxed things.
-For some reason — probably because his 16th birthday was coming up, and as I mentioned when writing about Pebbles back in May the oldest of my cats growing up didn't quite make it to 17 — shortly before Bamm-Bamm got sick I took to telling him that he was getting to be an old guy.
+For some reason — probably because his 16th birthday was near and as I mentioned when writing about Pebbles back in May the oldest of my cats growing up didn't quite make it to 17 — shortly before Bamm-Bamm got sick I took to telling him that he was getting to be an old guy.

 One day in late February I had come down with a bug and barely left bed.
 I realized that I hadn't seen Bamm-Bamm since the night before, which was rare; when I was in bed that's usually where he wanted to be too.
 He was lying on a blanket in another room, someplace I'd never seen him stake out.
 Even though cats often randomly decide on a new spot, and he looked fine, I had a strange feeling that something was wrong.
 I spent a mostly sleepless night concerned and brought him to our vet, Dr. Erikson, first thing in the morning.